 All In This Tea is exactly the type of documentary that a tea enthusiast would ask for.
-It gives an inside look at the history and culture of tea, how it is made and how it makes its way to our cups here in the United States.
-This film is beautifully done and many of the shots of the Chinese countryside and mountains are simply breathtaking.
 It is factual without being overly dry or serious.
 While most of the film follows David Lee Hoffman, it also features interviews and lectures from several other renowned tea experts.
-I could listen to James Norwood Pratt pontificate on tea all day.
+Keep your eyes peeled for the likes of Winnie Yu and James Norwood Pratt

 When watching All In This Tea, it is important to keep in mind that the tea industry in the U.S was very different from what it is today.
 There are many things that have changed and misconceptions that have been cleared up.

 David was indeed a pioneer in importing tea but it is now quite commonplace to source tea directly from the farmers.
 We have him to thank, in part, for that change.